Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

 Single-cell \SI{1.3}{GHz} TESLA-shaped cavities fabricated from high-purity niobium were used to investigate the effects of N and O interstitials on RF performance.
 Cavity cutouts, \SI{1}{cm} in diameter, from TE1AES008 were prepared using the same surface treatment procedures as the cavities.
 Initial surface preparation followed a standard baseline procedure of a bulk 120~\textmu m EP removal, followed by \SI{800}{\degreeCelsius} degassing for 3~h in an ultra-high vacuum (UHV) furnace, 40~\textmu m EP removal, and high-pressure rinsing to clean the surface \cite{padamsee_rf_2008}.
-Subsequently, the treatments detailed in Table~\ref{tab1} were applied. \textit{In-situ} baked cavities were assembled prior to baking and maintained vacuum through testing, whereas N doped, N infused, and EP cavities were assembled post-treatment.
+Subsequently, the treatments detailed in Table~\ref{tab1} were applied.
+All but one of the \textit{in-situ} baked cavities were assembled prior to baking and maintained vacuum through testing, whereas N doped, N infused, and EP cavities were assembled post-treatment.
+TE1PAV008 (data from \textcite{posen_ultralow_2020}) was \textit{in-situ} baked, vented with nitrogen, disassembled, exposed to cleanroom air for 10~min, and reassembled.
 After assembly, the vacuum level within each cavity was maintained below $< 1\times10^{-5}$~Torr.

-To quantify the concentration of N and O impurities introduced into the cutouts after each processing technique outlined in Table~\ref{tab1}, we employed two complementary methods.
-First, we used ToF-SIMS to obtain depth profiles of the impurities present in the Nb lattice.
-Implanted N and O standards were measured in parallel to calibrate the relative ToF-SIMS intensity to absolute concentration, allowing a direct comparision between O and N impurities\cite{budrevich_metrology_1998}.
+To quantify the concentration of N and O impurities introduced into the cutouts after each processing technique outlined in Table~\ref{tab1}, we used ToF-SIMS to obtain depth profiles of the impurities present in the Nb lattice.
+Implanted N and O standards were measured in parallel to calibrate the relative ToF-SIMS intensity to absolute concentration, allowing a direct comparison between O and N impurities\cite{budrevich_metrology_1998}.
 Specifics on ToF-SIMS measurement are described in the supplementary material.
-Then, as an independent measure of concentration, we analyzed one sample from CAV018, treated with a 2/0+5\textmu m N~doping recipe with APT.
-Nanotips were prepared following the procedures described in \textcite{lee_unveiling_2024}.
-APT measurement details are provided in the supplementary material.
-The same sample from CAV018 was also measured with ToF-SIMS to validate the absolute O and N concentrations between the two measurement techniques.

 RF performance of each single-cell Nb cavity was evaluated at the Fermilab Vertical Test Stand (VTS) in continuous-wave operation using power balance measurements\cite{melnychuk_error_2014}.
 All cavities underwent a fast cooldown protocol to minimize magnetic flux trapping\cite{romanenko_dependence_2014, posen_efficient_2016}.
 Q$_0$ vs. E$_\mathrm{acc}$ curves were measured at both \SI{2}{K} and $<$\SI{1.5}{K} to decompose the surface resistance into R$_\mathrm{T}$ and R$_\mathrm{res}$\cite{martinello_effect_2016}.
 The temperature-dependent component at \SI{2}{K} can be obtained from R$_\mathrm{T}(\SI{2}{K})~=~$G$/$Q$_0$(\SI{2}{K}) $-$ G$/$Q$_0$($<$\SI{1.5}{K}), where G~=~270~$\Omega$ is a geometry factor that is only dependent on cavity shape.
 This study primarily investigates the evolution in R$_\mathrm{T}$ as our main interest is the effect of bulk impurities on superconducting properties.